 “The Origin of Species by means of Natural Selection or the Preservation of Favoured Races in the Struggle for Life”

 The title of Darwin’s book championing the evolutionary paradigm, harkens back to the Greco-Roman value system that despised the poor, the weak and the lowly.
-That value system did not just turn a callous eye at wanton and discriminate cruelty, it cheered on strong in snuffing out the weak.
+That value system did not just turn a callous eye at wanton and discriminate cruelty, it cheered on the strong while they snuffed out the weak.
+It was national sport!

 The very reason the full title never “stuck” (I now believe) is due to a fundamental, pervasive, and thoroughly entrenched counter-value of the intrinsic worth of human life that is uniquely Christian in its source.

 The intrinsic value of all human life, from the greatest to the least, from the wisest and strongest to the weakest and most imbecilic, from the fittest to the most infirm, is traceable to the Christian belief that all human beings are made in the image of God.
-That the survival of the fittest did not take hold as a western value is attributable to the deeply ingrained Christian ethic that survived yet.
+That the survival of the fittest did not take hold as a western social or ethical value is attributable to the deeply ingrained Christian ethic that survived yet, despite the efforts to eradicate its God from modern equations.

 Modern humanists may attempt to recast Darwin into a humanistic mold, but the idea of “social Darwinism” bears his name through no model of random, unguided selection.
-According to John G. West, Charles Darwin, himself, laid the groundwork for eugenics that was associated with social Darwinism:
+According to John G. West, Charles Darwin, himself, set in motion the inertia for eugenics, among other things, that were associated with social Darwinism:

 Darwin himself in The Descent of Man provided the rationale for what became the eugenics movement, and how the vast majority of evolutionary biologists early in the twentieth century were right to see negative eugenics as a logical application of Darwin’s theory.

 Christian values survived despite the Enlightenment coupe, not because of it.
-Humanism today assumes the evolutionary paradigm for its science alongside the uniquely Christian paradigm of the intrinsic worth of human beings.
-That the two assumptions do not fit seamlessly together seems to be lost on modern consciousness
+Humanism today assumes the evolutionary paradigm for its science alongside the uniquely Christian paradigm of intrinsic human value.
+That the two assumptions do not fit well together seems to be lost on modern minds.

 Holland lately wonders if that respect for the value of human life can survive severed from the roots from which it grew:

-Holland’s research suggests that humanism is a “godless Protestantism” that is culturally contingent on Christianity.
+Holland’s research suggests that humanism is a “godless Protestantism”, though it is culturally contingent on Christianity.
 In making this observation, Holland admits his own former bias that obscured the import and influence of Christianity.
 He describes how the Christian revolution and 2000 years of Christian influence continues to provide the fuel for modern, humanistic ethics in the area of sexuality, for instance:

 Other people seem to be waking up to the same realization as the modern, western world continues on its post-Christian trajectory.
-Tim Keller, in his critique of Holland’s book, references other modern scholars who are rediscovering the massive and radical change Christian values introduced into the Greco-Roman world.
+Tim Keller, in his critique of Holland’s book, references other thinkers who are rediscovering the massive and radical change Christian values introduced into the Greco-Roman world.

 “Brian Tierney of Cornell University showed that the idea of universal human rights and the equality of every individual was developed not by the philosophes of the Enlightenment but by Christian canon lawyers in the 12th century, based on Genesis and our creation in God’s image.”